California Scholarship Federation

 The California Scholarship Federation (CSF) is a nonprofit organization that recognizes the academic achievement of highs school students living in the state of California.
-It was established in 1921.
+It was established in 1921 and has chapters at more than 1,000 schools.

 History

 The California Scholarship Federation (CSF) was established as the culmination of four years of work by Charles F. Seymour.
 Seymour was head of the Long Beach Polytechnic High School social sciences department and oversaw the school's honor society.
 The federation's purpose was to "foster a higher standard of scholarship and all-around attainment among the students of the high schools in California".
 Seymour served as the society's temporary president and also drafted the organization's constitution.